 At the start of the 21st century, Honeywell continued to grow by acquiring businesses across industries.
 In 2005, we acquired Universal Oil Products, a leading international supplier and licensor for the petroleum refining, gas processing, petrochemical production and major manufacturing industries.
 Three years later, we added Metrologic Instruments, which made laser, mobile imaging and remote scanners.
 In 2016, Intelligrated came on board.
 They provide automation solutions for distribution centers and warehouses.

 Image Courtesy of the New York Stock Exchange: This content is the property of NYSE Group, Inc. or its affiliates and is protected by U.S. and international copyright and trademark laws. © 2020 NYSE Group, Inc. All rights reserved.

 Honeywell Forge launched

 In June of 2019, Honeywell launched its Enterprise Performance Management software solution called Honeywell Forge.
 The software, called Honeywell Forge.
 The software leverages Honeywell’s expertise in asset and process control technology across industries, including buildings, airlines, industrials and critical infrastructure

-Headquarters moves to Charlotte
+Headquarters move to Charlotte

-In August of 2019, Honeywell relocated its headquarters to Charlotte, North Carolina from Morris Plains, New Jersey.
+In August 2019, Honeywell relocated its headquarters to Charlotte, North Carolina from Morris Plains, New Jersey.
 A 23-story office building is being built by Charlotte developer Lincoln Harris and construction is expected to be complete in 2021.